NSombekke/Logic-LLM/blogpost.md

     <td colspan=2><b>Figure 2.</b> (caption) source: https://github.com/UM-ARM-Lab/Efficient-Eng-2-LTL/tree/main .</td>
   </tr>
 </table>
-We use the same planning domain as introduced by Oh et al. [4].
-A 3D grid world $\Epsilon_1$ comprised of three floors, six rooms, and a single landmark.
-Both rooms, floor, and the landmark form levels of abstraction.
-The landmark is of level 0, the rooms of level 1, and the floor at level 2.

-In this study, each natural language specification was restricted to one sentence and the following **atomic propositions**.
-No explicit restriction on the set of atomic propositions, however the task description includes the following: ...

-We evaluate the extension of Logic_LM on a dataset create for a Drone Planning domain.
-- Drone navigation command in natural language into an LTL expression
-- Different paper feeds this LTL expression in to a trajectory planner that can plan the task in a predefined environment.
-- Instead, we add the predefined environment in Natural Langauge to the multiple Choice questions.
-- We are dealing with two levels of abstraction, the floor and the room.
-Being in the red room implies being on the first floor.
+We utilize a test set comprising examples derived from the planning domain introduced by Oh et al. [4], which features a 3D grid world $\epsilon_1$ consisting of three floors, six rooms, and a single landmark.
+These elements are organized into levels of abstraction, with floors representing level 2, rooms as level 1, and the landmark designated as level 0.
+Each natural language specification in our investigation is constrained to a single sentence and a predefined set of atomic propositions.
+While there is no explicit limitation on the set of atomic propositions, the task description outlines specific guidelines.
+We assess the effectiveness of extending Logic_LM on a dataset tailored for Drone Planning, focusing on tasks such as translating drone navigation commands from natural language into LTL expressions.
+Instead of utilizing a trajectory planner fed with LTL expressions, as done in prior works, we introduce the predefined environment directly into the multiple-choice questions in natural language format, under context.

 #### Language Grounding Results
 #### Effectiveness of Problem Formulator